 In the event of termination of the agreement with the ESFA and becoming unable to continue the delivery of the apprenticeship programme, we will engage with the ESFA to make arrangements for effective exit to minimise the disruption to both learners and employers.
 The details of all apprentices, their apprenticeship programme, progress made, registration with awarding organisations, and evidence that is required to contribute towards successful completion of their endpoint assessment would be made readily available.
-The primary goal is to see every apprentice through to successful completion of their apprenticeship standard and every effort would be made under such circumstances to enable this to happen.
+The primary goal is to see every apprentice through to successful completion of their apprenticeship standard and every effort would be made

-10. Emergency Contacts
+9. Emergency contacts

-Name, Title Contact Number Email Address Karen Halford, Chief People Officer 07796513504 Karen.halford@placesforpeople.co.uk Tom Arey, Director of PfP Thrive 07501391691 Tom.arey@placesforpeople.co.uk Becky Edwards, Head of Apprenticeships 07584 335601 Becky.edwards@placesforpeople.co.u k Emily Drum, Head of Technical and Future 07917 553733 Emily.drum@placesforpeople.co.uk Skills ESFA 0370000288 Department for Education 0370 267 0001 SDE.servicedesk@education.gov.uk necessary to deal with the incident and manage the processes to return the business to normal operation.
-As part of this role and managing a major incident the following should be considered:
+Name, Title Contact Number Email Address Karen Halford, Chief People Officer 07796513504 Karen.halford@placesforpeople.c o.uk Tom Arey, Director of PfP Thrive 07501391691 Tom.arey@placesforpeople.co.uk Becky Edwards, Head of Apprenticeships 07584 335601 Becky.edwards@placesforpeople .co.uk Emily Drum, Head of Technical and Future Skills 07917 553733 Emily.drum@placesforpeople.co. uk ESFA 0370000288 Education and Skills Funding Agency - GOV.UK Department for Education 0370 267 0001 SDE.servicedesk@education.gov.u k